 Kristal practices in the area of general commercial and insurance litigation, including the defence of municipalities, professionals, hospitals, and businesses.
 Her practice includes health law, medical malpractice, personal injury, property damage, occupiers’ liability matters, human rights and employment law matters.
 Kristal has appeared before the Provincial Court of British Columbia, the Supreme Court of British Columbia, the Court of Appeal and the Supreme Court of Canada.
 Kristal also volunteers her time providing pro bono legal services through the Access Pro Bono Clinic.

 As part of her articles, Kristal spent a year clerking for six Justices at the Supreme Court of British Columbia.
 She completed her articles at a large downtown firm and practiced there for a short period before joining a downtown commercial/employment litigation boutique.
-Kristal joined Guild Yule LLP in the spring of 2010.
+Kristal was called to the B.C.
+Bar in 2008 and joined Guild Yule LLP in the spring of 2010.

 Outside of law, Kristal enjoys traveling, oil painting, music and snowboarding.